crcn/aerial/README.md

 <!-- example here -->

 The renderer can also be customized to target other platforms such as Canvas, WebGL, or just plain strings if you plan on running synthetic browser instances in a headless environment (Server-side rendering via node, or unit testing for instance).
-This enables you to use Aerial in other ways -- perhaps integrating it with Sketch so that you can code & design your application in realtime (similar to [Airbnb's React-sketchapp](https://github.com/airbnb/react-sketchapp), but with Aerial it may be possible for Sketch to write code).
+This enables you to use Aerial in other ways -- perhaps integrating it with Sketch so that you can code & design your application in realtime (similar to [Airbnb's React-sketchapp](https://github.com/airbnb/react-sketchapp), but with Aerial it may be possible for Sketch to write code, and not limited to React).

 Many of the emulated APIs are enhanced.
 The DOM & CSSOM for instance both support diffing & patching (just like React).
 This means that as your application produces new HTML & CSS, only the DOM / CSSOM objects that change get updated.
 This hot-swapping was originally introduced to allow users to visually edit applications regardless of their technical stack (Ruby, Java, PHP, Angular, anything that produces HTML & CSS).